dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/2 - maintaining-history.md

 `removeDeadPlayers(gameState);`

-In the next tutorial we will look at preventing the ants from dying by walking into the sea.
+In the next tutorial we will look at preventing the players from dying by walking into the sea.